 This workshop is an In-Person Professional Training Program.
 The fee for this workshop is $500 and includes all materials and worksheets.
 In addition, case studies and other case-relevant materials are provided for training purposes.
 To earn CE’s, you will have to complete a workshop evaluation for this In-Person Professional Training Program.
 Participants will earn 14 CE hours for completion once they have completed these requirements.
 Each participant will be given their workshop evaluation upon completion of the workshop.
 A student discount of 50% of regular registration rates.
 Contact email@example.com to register.

 This workshop is intended for professionals that want to enhance their understanding and best practices of workplace disability, including those working in criminal justice, security, health care, social service, education, and human resources settings.
 State of California Qualified Medical Evaluators (QME) or California Medical Evaluators, Inc. will also enhance their understanding of best practices.
-This webinar is for beginner, Intermediate, and advanced level clinicians.
+This workshop is for beginner, Intermediate, and advanced level clinicians.

 APA, CPA, ASWB, NBCC board approved workshops.
 California psychologists, social workers, counselors and MFT’s are all eligible for CE’s (CEU’s).
 For a complete listing of board approvals https://www.concept-ce.com/board-approvals/